decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 ## Context, Reach & Prioritization

-In order to deploy a scene to Worlds Content Server it is mandatory to add a section like the following in `scene.json`.
+In order to deploy a scene to the Worlds Content Server it is mandatory to add a section like the following in `scene.json`.

 ```json